“The MORE that you READ, the more THINGS you will know, the MORE you learn, the MORE places you’ll GO!”

 Tip #7: Switch up how you read.

 Love holding a real book?
-Try reading on a kindle or your smart phone.
-Spending too much time on electronics?
-Pick up an old book and give that musty smell a sniff.
+Try reading an e-book.
+Spending too much screen time?
+Pick up an old, vintage book and give the musty pages a good sniff.
 Delicious.
-Rent an audio book from the library and listen to it while your drive.
+Buy an audiobook or rent one from your library using the Libby app and listen to it while you drive, clean, or do other chores.
+Nothing like multi-tasking!

 Tip #8: Always carry a book with you.

 You never know when there’s time to grab a few reading minutes.
-In line at the grocery store.
-While you’re waiting to pick a kid up from school.
+While you’re in line at the grocery store.
+Waiting to pick a kid up from school.
 Under the dryer at the hair salon.
 While you’re in the bathroom.
 (What, like I’m the only one who reads then??)

 Tip #9: Create a cozy place to read.